Dohbedoh/bootstrap-spa-resume/README.md

 Scaffold of what could be a Single Page Application resume in BootstrapJS.

 Few Ideas:
-- Fill the page from a JSON Object
+- Explore different possibilities for Experiences display (chronological bar, timeline, ...)
 - Use charts for Skills display
-- Integration with LinkedIn
+- Fill the page from a JSON Object (Integration with Linked In)